instedd/planwise/features/README.md

 `stop.sh`/`start.sh` will recreate all the containers but preserving state.

+`pull.sh` will pull all images that are used for the containers.

 ## Run specs

 Connect to vnc if you want to view the progress.